ichijohodaka/ichijohodaka5doesntwork.github.io/_posts/2016-01-01-welcome-to-lagrange.md

 ---
 layout: post
-title: "Welcome to Lagrange!"
+title: Welcome to Lagrange!
-author: "Paul Le"
+author: Paul Le
 categories: journal
-tags: [documentation,sample]
+tags:
+  - documentation
+  - sample
 image: mountains.jpg
+published: true
 ---

 Lagrange is a minimalist Jekyll theme.
 The purpose of this theme is to provide a simple, clean, content-focused blogging platform for your personal site or blog.
 Below you can find everything you need to get started.

+$b=1$

 ## Getting Started